mootools/mootools-core/Docs/Request/Request.HTML.md

 Element Getter: load {#Element:Getter:load}
 -------------------------------------------

-Gets the previously setted Ajax instance or a new one with default options
+Returns either the previously set Request.HTML instance or a new one with default options.

 ### Syntax: